ALPINE TOWER

 POLITICS

 Come talk politics with Lesley Weidenbener and fellow campers.
-She covered the Indiana Statehouse for more than 20 years before coming to IBJ in 2015 where she is now the editor.
+She covered the Indiana Statehouse for more than 20 years before coming to the IBJ in 2015 where she is now the editor.

 There will be two different sessions to pick from this year: